 Typically, academic Biblical scholars describe mythicists as amateurs and nuts.
 Unfortunately, they're right, with some rare exceptions such as G A Wells, and -- of course -- myself.
 But just because a lot of people argue a position ineptly does not mean that the position itself is unsound.

 Those writing the news and quoted in the news -- and not just the journalists who are not Biblical scholars, but sometimes the academic scholars as well -- often repeat the erroneous view that mythicists are convinced that Jesus did not exist.
 But mythicists such as Robert Price, Richard Carrier, G A Wells and myself are not convinced that Jesus did not exist: we are all just none of us convinced that he did exist.
+PS, 9 January 2018: Actually, G A Wells (22 May 1926–23 January 2017) ceased to be a mythicist some time before 2000; but the difference between himself and a mythicist remained so small that almost no-one noticed it.
 And we all agree that the academic mainstream of Biblical scholarship is much too opposed to debating the matter.
 They, the academic Biblical scholars, are the pros.
 They're the ones with the advanced training.
 They are the people ideally qualified to investigate whether or not Jesus existed.
 And they're simply not investigating it.
 Four centuries ago, almost everyone assumed that Abraham was an historical figure, and that Moses wrote the first five books of the Bible.
 Today, we don't assume that either Abraham of Moses is historical, and before the discovery of the Tel Dan stele there were some doubts about David as well, and their remains quite a bit of controversy over whether David's kingdom was anywhere near as large as described in the Bible.
 And all of that is due to the efforts of these very same Biblical scholars, the very same ones who are not subjecting the question of Jesus' historical existence to the same kind of scrutiny.

 Typically, the academic Biblical scholars aren't nuts.
 But many of them are religious believers, and many more are somewhat reluctant to upset religious believers, and this may have something or everything to do with why they aren't asking (in spite of the title of that book by Bart Ehrman), Did Jesus exist? but rather continuing to routinely assume that he did, and go from there.